stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

 ## The Split and Combine Passes

-The Split passes use `define_split` definitions to look for for RTL expressions which cannot be handled by a single instruction on the target architecture.
+The Split passes use `define_split` definitions to look for RTL expressions which cannot be handled by a single instruction on the target architecture.
 These instructions are split into multiple RTL instructions.
 Splits patterns are defined in our machine description file.